Substance Misuse: Signs and Risks

 • Lack of family ties.
 Poor relationships with parents can make young people feel lonely and trigger drug misuse.

 • Early use.
 Using drugs at an early age can change the brain.
-These changes can make some individuals more likely to keep using drugs.
+These changes can make some people more likely to keep using drugs.

 • Taking highly addictive drugs.
-Some painkillers like opioids leaving site icon and stimulants can contribute to the misuse of drugs.
+Some painkillers like opioids leaving site icon and benzodiazepines can contribute to the misuse of drugs.
+There are other, less risky options to safely manage pain.

 Getting Help